HomeHow To GuidesLawn Mower Surging

 How Should You Store Lawn Mower for Winter?

-What Is The Best Way to Fix Bare Patches on Lawn?
+What Is The Best Way to Fix Bare Patches on a Lawn?

-Bare patches in your grass lawn can be the result of many causes.
-The most prevalent are pet urine and bug infestation, which can be fixed in a jiffy.
-Check out our article and learn how to plant grass seeds in bare spots.
+Bare patches in your grass lawn can result from many causes.
+The most prevalent are pet urine and bug infestation, which can be fixed quickly.
+Check out our article to learn how to plant grass seeds in bare spots.

-How Do You Change Oil On Lawn Mower?
+How Do You Change the Oil On a Lawnmower?

 Changing the oil on a lawnmower is relatively easy.
-Make sure the engine and engine oil are good – and before you start, read this quick 4-step oil-changing guide from Briggs & Stratton.
+First, make sure the engine oil requires a change; then, before you start, you can read this quick 4-step oil-changing guide from Briggs & Stratton.

 Conclusion: